 Child Support Attorneys Serving Wheaton, Naperville, Oak Brook and Hinsdale

 Determining the amount of child support one parent must pay is often a contentious issue, but in high-income families, it can be even more complicated.
-The parents and the court must balance the income of the non-custodial parent with the reasonable needs of the child(ren).
+The parents and the court must balance the income of both parents with the reasonable needs of the child(ren).
 Each party's definition of "reasonable," however, may be completely different.

 To make your strongest argument for the amount of child support you consider reasonable, contact Andrew Cores Family Law Group.
 We have experience with all aspects of high-income divorce, including child support orders.
 Whether you are the custodial or non-custodial parent, our lawyers can fight for the appropriate amount of support for your child's needs.

 Special Considerations of High-Income Child Support Orders